stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

    * computes tension scores using fixed admissible parameters,
    * compares results with expert assessments of foundational stability.

-Both steps are compatible with effective-layer constraints, because they only operate on observable summaries and fixed parameters.
+Both steps are compatible with effective-layer constraints, because they only operate on observable summaries and fixed parameters, and they only interpret outputs through the TU tension scale.

 ### 9.3 Long-term role in the TU program

 In the long run, Q116 is intended to serve as:

-* The central node organizing how TU talks about mathematical foundations.
+* the central node organizing how TU talks about mathematical foundations,

-* A calibration tool for:
+* a calibration tool for:

   * evaluating how much foundational complexity AI systems inherit,
-  * guiding which formal systems are best suited as bases for long-term AI reasoning.
+  * guiding which formal systems are best suited as bases for long-term AI reasoning,

-* A bridge between:
+* a bridge between:

   * philosophical debates about foundations,
   * concrete engineering decisions in AI and verification tools,
-  * and structural questions about the future growth of mathematics.
+  * structural questions about the future growth of mathematics.

 ---